David Brazel, 2015 Teachers Excellence Recipient

 “Bruce Leadbeatter Woodworking Award” for Teachers

-have begun and completed the project this year (2019);
+have begun and completed the project the same year of the application;

 have used timber as the major material in the construction of the project;